 The biggest thing is finding a real estate agent you trust so you know you're getting the help you need.
 You may not have the time or money to travel to visit lots of open houses, but an agent you mesh well with should know what you're going for and be able to help you find a home you love with minimal hassle.

 We're here to help!

 At WaFd Bank, we know navigating the buying and selling process can be tricky.
-We've been specializing in helping people achieve their home ownership dreams for over 100 years.
-To find out more, contact one of our neighborhood branch managers or call us at 1-800-324-9375.
+We've been specializing in helping people achieve their home ownership dreams for more than 100 years.
+To find out more, contact one of our neighborhood branch managers or call us at 800-324-9375.

 All loans subject to credit approval.